okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApplicationApi.md

 # **RevokeScopeConsentGrant**
 > void RevokeScopeConsentGrant (string appId, string grantId)

-Revoke Scope Consent Grant for Application
+Revoke a Scope Consent Grant

 Revokes permission for the application to request the given scope